clevonkk/2023-1-Alggagi/README.md

 # 2023-1-Alggagi
-This program was constructed as term project of 2023-1 Digital Computer Concept and Practice (컴퓨터의 개념 및 실습).
+This program was constructed as term project of 2023-1 Digital Computer Concept and Practice (컴퓨터의 개념 및 실습), Department of Electrical and Computer Engineering, Seoul National University.

 0. This program conducts Algaggi game.
 It is written by *Python* language, consists of total 7 modules.
 Modules are separated by *stage* of the game.
 1. You must install pygame module before open this program.